acommitteeoflunatics/kowm-opts/README.md

 that 'extensible simplicity' is the wave of the future; and we tend to agree.

 ## kowm-opts
-komw-opts /kōm-äpts/ currently has six additional modular libraries planned; with any others we think are needed, will make up kowm-opts.
-These libraries will most likely be written in Ruby; however additional bindings for Python and Lua are currently on the RoadMap
+komw-opts /kōm-äpts/ currently has six additional modular libraries planned.
+These libraries - along with any others we think are needed - will provide additional services that, while not absolutely necessary, would probably be appreciated by the end user.
+These libraries will most likely be written in Ruby; however additional bindings for Python and Lua are currently on the RoadMap.

 ## Requirements